Analysis | Black voters delivered Democrats the presidency. Now they are caught in the middle of its internal battle.

-The president-elect’s victory is can be attributed largely to the support of Black voters — a voting bloc that while faithful in its support of the Democratic Party, turned out in incredibly high numbers in states that President Trump won in 2016.
+The president-elect’s victory can be attributed largely to the support of Black voters — a voting bloc that, while faithful in its support of the Democratic Party, turned out in incredibly high numbers in states that President Trump won in 2016.
 After not showing up four years ago at rates similar to the Obama era, turnout among Black voters in 2020 increased, and 87 percent of the bloc cast a ballot for Biden.

 According to a Washington Post-Ipsos poll in June, Black voters considered racism and policing to be among their top issues heading into the election.
 At least 9 in 10 Black Americans said both racism and law enforcement’s treatment of Black Americans were important in how they voted.
 And roughly 7 in 10 Black adults said each of those issues is “one of the most important.”
 Given this and the widely held belief among Black Americans that Trump is a racist and on the wrong side of the police violence, Black voters overwhelmingly backed Biden.

 Black voters have made it clear that they want a leader who takes police violence against Black people seriously.
 And a broader reformation of the criminal justice system is of high priority to these voters.
-And perhaps most fundamentally, they want to be lead by a president who they do not believe is racist and who they don’t have to worry about defending white nationalists.
+And perhaps most fundamentally, they want to be led by a president who they do not believe is racist and who they don’t have to worry about defending white nationalists.
 From the earliest days of his campaign, Biden pledged to be that president and reemphasized that commitment to Black voters during his victory speech, noting “those moments when this campaign was at its lowest ebb, the African American community stood up again for me.”

 “You’ve always had my back, and I’ll have yours,” he said.